 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Well for starters, dermatologist, Alok Vij, MD, says that when talking about fabrics use the term “UPF,” which stands for ultraviolet protection factor.
+Well for starters, Dr. Vij says that when talking about fabrics use the term “UPF,” which stands for ultraviolet protection factor.
 And with sunscreen, use the term “SPF,” or the more familiar sun protection factor.

-“Most cotton shirts give you an equivalent of about a UPF of 5 when you’re wearing it,” he explains.
+“Most cotton shirts give you an equivalent of about a UPF of 5 when you’re wearing it,” Dr. Vij explains.
 “Most fabrics that we wear are a loose weave that lets visible light peek through and get to our skin.
-With UPF-protected clothes, the weave is different and often times is made from a special fabric to help form a barrier against the sun’s rays.”
+With UPF clothing, the weave is different and often is made from a special fabric to help form a barrier against the sun’s rays.”